SchmidtPeti/Tili_Toli_c_sharp/README.md

-# Tili_Toli_c-
+# Tili_Toli_c#

-This is a retro game which I want to make in c# and in Java.
+### 'USAGE'
+You have to download the images and the exe.
+Put them in the same folder and enjoy the game!